 Year Ended Year Ended

-January 31, 2013 January 31, 2012
+January 31, 2014 January 31, 2013

-Balance - beginning of the year \$ - \$ -
+Balance - beginning of the year \$ 81,170 \$ -

-Asset retirement obligation 81,170 -
+Asset retirement obligation - 81,170

+Accretion 569 -

+Change in estimate 25,042 -

-Balance - end of the year \$ 81,170 \$ -
+Balance - end of the year \$ 106,781 \$ 81,170

-The Company has recorded an asset retirement obligation, which reflects the present value of the estimated amount of undiscounted cash flow required to satisfy the asset retirement obligation in respect of the Nickel King property in Northwest Territories.
-The primary component of this obligation is the removal of fuel drums and camp materials.
-The pre-tax market based discount rate at which the estimated cash flows have been discounted to arrive at the obligation is 1.42%.
-The undiscounted amount of inflation-adjusted estimated future cash flows is \$85,779.
+The Company has recorded an asset retirement obligation, which reflects the present value of the estimated amount of undiscounted cash flow required to satisfy the asset retirement obligation in respect of the Nickel King, Dumas Lake, Shovelnose, Ridgeway and Midway properties.
+The pre-tax market based discount rate at which the estimated cashflows have been discounted to arrive at the obligation was 1.14% and the inflation rate was 1.40%.
+The undiscounted amount of inflation-adjusted estimated future cash flows is \$107,889.
+During fiscal 2014, a total of \$3,600 was capitalized to the Shovelnose property and \$21,442 was charged to operations for properties previously written off.